liturgical-app/.github/profile/README.md

 ### People

-We are two volunteers in the UK, working on this project for fun and in the hope it will be useful to someone.
+We are two volunteers in the UK, working on this project for fun and in the hope it will be interesting or useful to someone.
 We will gladly accept offers of help, and new ideas.
-Please drop us an issue in one of the projects.
+Please drop us an issue in one of the repositories.